Brain fog fix? antioxidant study targets early memory loss

 Summary

-This study looks at whether giving supplements that boost glutathione—a natural antioxidant in the body—can improve memory and thinking in older adults with mild cognitive impairment.
-Sixty participants will take either the active supplements or a placebo for 12 weeks, then stop for another 12 weeks.
-The goal is to understand how glutathione relates to brain function, not to test a treatment.
+This study looks at whether taking supplements that boost glutathione, a natural antioxidant, can help memory in older adults with mild cognitive impairment.
+Sixty participants will take either the active supplements or a placebo for 12 weeks, then stop for another 12 weeks to see if any benefits last.
+The goal is to understand how glutathione affects brain function, not to provide a treatment.

 Disclaimer Read more